What Is an RN?

 ADN programs, which are available at some community and junior colleges, take two to three years to complete.
 Diploma programs, usually three years long, are administered by hospitals.
 They are relatively rare compared to BSN and ADN programs.

 To become licensed, a requirement regardless of the state in which you want to practice, you must have graduated from a program that the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE) has accredited.
-All states also require graduates of approved nursing programs to pass a national licensing exam called the National Council Licensure Examination-RN, or NCLEX-RN, which the National Council of State Boards of Nursing ( NCSBN) administers.
+All states require graduates of approved nursing programs to pass a national licensing exam called the National Council Licensure Examination-RN, or NCLEX-RN, which the National Council of State Boards of Nursing ( NCSBN) administers.
 Other licensing requirements vary by state.
 Use the Licensed Occupations Tool on CareerOneStop to see what the state in which you want to work requires.

 Also contact the individual state boards of nursing which you can find on the NCSBN website.